Hsnayrus/Certification-Courses/Coursera/Meta-Courses/Back_End_Developer/The_Full_Stack/Documents/HTML.md

 * The current version is HTML5.

+# Semantic Tags in Action

+* The little lemon restaurant has asked me to add a new blog page to their website.
+This blog page can be found [here](/Coursera/Meta-Courses/Back_End_Developer/The_Full_Stack/Projects/Little-Lemon-Restaurant/src/blog.html).

 # Best Practices

 * When writing HTML, it is good practices to semantically describe the content.
 This allows search engines and accessibility software to understand the contents of a page.